cathei/Incremental/README.md

 `Exponent` is power of 10 value to multiply `Mantissa`. `Exponent` is signed and can represent smaller value than `1`.

 ### Multiplication
-Since 128-bit math is not native in 64-bit system, `Incremental` does partial multiplication and division.
+128-bit math is not native in 64-bit system, `Incremental` does partial multiplication.

 For multiplication, the result mantissa would be `a * b / Unit`.
 Since result of `a * b` will overflow in 64-bit size, `Incremental` has to calculate `a / Unit` first then multiply by `b`.

-We can represent a fractal part of `1 / Unit` (`0x0.000...734ACA5F6226F0ADA6`), then by shifting it left to remove leading zeros for precision.
+We can represent a fractal part of `1 / Unit` (`0x0.000...734ACA5F6226F0ADA6...`), then by shifting it left to remove leading zeros for precision.
 Then we get magic number `0xE69594BEC44DE15B` which is `(1 / Unit) << 53 << 64`.

 We can remove unused bit of `a`'s mantissa with shifting it's value left by 7 bits, then multiply with magic number.